-- High expense funds, and load funds do not perform better than no-load, low-expense funds.
+- High expense funds, and load funds do not necessarily perform better than no-load, low-expense funds.

 There are two main types of expenses:

-- Annual Operating Expenses or the Expense Ratio:
+1. Annual Operating Expenses (also called or the Expense Ratio):

-All funds charge a management fee that you pay each year and are subtracted from the assets you have in the mutual fund.
-Some funds charge additional fees:
+All funds charge a management fee that you pay each year and is subtracted from the assets you have in the mutual fund.
+Some funds also charge these additional fees:

-- Management or investment advisory fees - pay fund managers and range on average from 0.5 to 1.0%.
+- Management or investment advisory fees - these fees go toward paying fund managers and range on average from 0.5 to 1.0%.